Church of St. Francis Xavier (Melaka): History

-The church was built in 1849 on the site of an old Portuguese church by a French priest, Father Farvé.
+The church was built in 1849 on the site of an old Portuguese Church of St Dominic by a French MEP priest, Father Farvé.
+Fr.
+Farvé was sent to as far as the South Americas to raise funds for the church in which was finally enough in 1856.
 The finishing touches of the building were completed in 1856 by Father Allard, with the present-day presbytery built in 1874.